GoogleCloudPlatform/datashare-toolkit/api/README.md

     npm install

 Start the service.\
-_Note_ - There are a few environment variables that need to be set before the application starts (see below).
+**Note**: There are a few environment variables that need to be set before the application starts (see below).
 [Nodemon](https://nodemon.io/) is leveraged to read file changes and reload automatically.

     export GOOGLE_APPLICATION_CREDENTIALS=${GOOGLE_APPLICATION_CREDENTIALS};